hhkaos/awesome-arcgis/esri/partners/program-members/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Partners
+## Members

-Find the full list at the [Partner directory](http://partners.esri.com/)

-Here you will find a list
+Find the full list at the [Partner directory](http://partners.esri.com/).
+Here you will find more details of a few of them:

 * [Barcelona Science](./barcelona-science/README.md)
 * [Beck's Hybrids](./becks-hybrids/README.md)